metabrainz/sir/docs/source/setup/wscompat.rst

 If you have applications that are already able to parse search results from search.musicbrainz.org in the `mmd-schema`_ XML or the `derived JSON`_ format, you can enable the `wscompat` setting in the configuration file.
-This will store the an mmd-compatible XML document in a field called `_store` for each Solr document.
+This will store an mmd-compatible XML document in a field called `_store` for each Solr document.
 Installing `mb-solrquerywriter`_ on your Solr server will then allow you to retrieve responses as mmd-compatible XML or the derived JSON.